by the Pool Service & Repair Experts at GL Pools

 Every swimming pool depends on proper pool filtration to keep out dirt and debris, reduce algae growth, and prevent waterborne illness.
 And when your goal is a luxurious backyard oasis, dirty water can really pull the plug on your ability to enjoy your pool.
 In this blog, we’ll discuss everything you need to know about optimal pool filtration including what makes up a pool filter system, how it works, and the different types of filter systems available.

-A pool filtration system is made up of several components including everything from pipes and valves to skimmer baskets, but we’ll focus on the two main parts: the pump and the filter.
-Pool filtration works by using the pump to pull water from the pool, filtering out contaminants, and then returning clean water back into the pool.
+A swimming pool filtration system is made up of several components including everything from pipes and valves to skimmer baskets, but we’ll focus on the two main parts: the pump and the filter.
+Pool water filtration works by using the pump to pull water from the pool, filtering out contaminants, and then returning clean water back into the pool.
 The water travels through the pump and then into the filter, where dirt, debris, and bacteria are removed.
 Once the water is successfully filtered, it travels through the plumbing until it returns to the pool.

 To ensure optimal performance, pool filter maintenance should be factored into your regularly scheduled swimming pool maintenance.
 Otherwise, you may find yourself unable to safely use your pool due to poor water quality.
 However, with professional pool filter service from GL Pools, you won’t have to worry about things like excessive bacteria growth, cloudy water, or unexpected equipment failures due to clogs.